ostermuellerj/genSolar/README.md

 # Generating optimum-efficiency digital solar arrays using genetic algorithms, inspired by plant phyllotaxy.

 This program defines a few basic characteristics of digital "plants" which are controlled using a genetic algorithm.
 Fitness of individual plants are evaluated by a unique parallel ray-casting algorithm that represents sun exposed area over time.
+Won 4th Place in Bioinformatics/Computational Biology at Intel ISEF 2018.

 <img src="images/plant.png" width="600">